-Research shows that for every customer that bothers to complain, another 26 customers have the same problem, yet remain silent.1 Any and all feedback from customers is gold.
-Even a single complaint is worth putting through whatever system you have for collecting, organizing and processing feedback.
+Research shows that for every customer that bothers to complain, another 26 customers have the same problem yet remain silent.
+Any and all feedback from customers is gold.
+Even a single complaint is worth putting through whatever system you have for collecting, organizing, and processing feedback.

-In case it provides any sort of inspiration, here's a brief overview of the feedback management process for our business, Help Scout.
+In case it provides any sort of inspiration, here’s a brief overview of the feedback management process at Help Scout.
 The business is all online; we bill customers every month, and our team is seven people (at the time of writing).

 Since we have a detailed process for managing feedback, none of it slips through the cracks.
 We know who and how many customers have suggested everything we are working on, which is pretty neat.
 If it weren’t for this process, our business would be wasting time on things that our customers probably don’t need.